 Identifying these genes has been another task for researchers; only a few are known.
 For instance, people with a psychiatric disorder, schizophrenia, are increasingly likely to have the right-handed PCSK6 gene.
-Also, people with a condition causing difficulties with spelling and reading – dyslexia have an increasing chance of association with the left-handed LRRTM1 gene.
+Also, people with a condition causing difficulties with spelling and reading – dyslexia have an increasing chance of association with the left-handed LRRTM1 gene or left-hand genetics.
 It’s not an assurance that these genes would relate to a person’s handedness without these conditions.

 With the absence of a definite genetic factor backing handedness, it’s believed that hand preferences are still more of a matter of choice and learning than anything else.
 Since genetic factors associated with handedness show a relatively weak and subtle connection, there are reasons for future studies.

 Although some conclusions are being made that even if there are future identification of genes related to handedness in the future, it’s unlikely that analysis of human DNA can predict handedness.

 7 Factors That Can Likely Cause Hand Preference

 There remains a mystery why only an average of one in ten people favor their left hand.
 Two left-handed parents producing right-handed children still show a weak direct genetic link to handedness.